 Independent recruitment of staff: Human rights commissions need to develop an independent cadre of staff with appropriate experience.
 The present arrangement of having to reply on those on deputation from different government departments is not satisfactory as experience has shown that most have little knowledge and understanding of human rights issues.
-This problem can be rectified by employing specially recruited and qualified staff to help clear the heavy inflow of complaints.
+Employing specially recruited and qualified staff to help clear the heavy inflow of complaints can rectify this problem.